catherineray/catherineray.github.io/_posts/2021-05-15-webcomic-re-search.md

   - "masseygirl"
 ---

 Here begins the adventures of Massey into the unknown.
 Please enjoy my webcomic on what it feels like to run into a concept for the first time.
-I will be updating panel by panel, adding each one [here](/masseygirl/) as I make them.
+I will be updating panel by panel, adding each one to this post as I make them.

 ![](/wp-content/uploads/2021/05/research0.jpg)